New boss in dash for simplicity at bloated Rolls-Royce

 Rolls-Royce is on course to take a 50 percent share of the 250-seat plus twin aisle wide-body aircraft market by 2020, up from 30 percent now.

-It has been locked out of narrow-body jets, which carry up to 200 passengers, since 2011 when it decided to sell out of a multinational alliance making those engines to fellow member Pratt & Whitney (UTX.N).
+It has been locked out of narrow-body jets, which carry up to 200 passengers, since 2011 when it decided to sell out of a multinational alliance making those engines to fellow member Pratt & Whitney.

 East is not excluding taking Rolls-Royce back into that market, but says it is not a priority.